 The Conversation Room

-Step into Ushaw and experience The Conversation Room – a new programme of inspiring and thought-provoking sessions designed to spark curiosity, invite reflection, and ignite meaningful discussion.
+Step into Ushaw and experience The Conversation Room – a programme of inspiring and thought-provoking sessions designed to spark curiosity, invite reflection, and ignite meaningful discussion.

 Bringing together voices from a wide range of fields, these gatherings explore architecture, history, religion, wellbeing, and more – all within the beautifully atmospheric setting of the Francis Thompson Room at Ushaw.